-5. Working hours, patterns and environment

 You'll usually work 9am to 6pm, Monday to Friday.
-Hours can be irregular and may involve early starts, late finishes and working at the weekend if you have a deadline or are reacting to a crisis.
+Hours can be irregular and may involve early starts, late finishes and working at the weekend if you have a deadline.

 You'll normally work in an office.
 You may also travel to attend events and conferences, and to meet clients.

 6. Career path and progression

-With in-house PR officer experience, you could be promoted to PR manager or head of communications.
+With in-house PR officer experience, you could be promoted to PR manager, social media manager or head of communications.

 With agency experience, you could progress to senior account executive or account manager.

-**CHANGED TEXT**